Cognitive Psychology MCQs 30 Questions Online Test

 - d) Forgetting information over time

-Which brain region is associated with processing visual information?
+Which brain region is associated with processing visual information?- a) Hippocampus

 - b) Prefrontal cortex